 It may sound obvious, but it’s important to use the correct equipment for your chosen sport or exercise to avoid injury.

-For certain types of sports such as cricket and hockey, make sure you wear the right protective gear which is correct size and weight for you to reduce the risk of injuries.
+For certain types of sports such as cricket and hockey, make sure you wear the right protective gear which is the correct size and weight for you to reduce the risk of injuries.

 One of the most important pieces of equipment are actually your shoes which need to suit you and the activity you are doing.
 For some of the best sports shoes check out this article.